IP Valuation: Everything you should know

 These trends have made effective intellectual property valuation, followed by steps to secure that value, a crucial component of the success and profitability of a contemporary organization.
 At the recent “New Building Blocks for Jobs and Economic Growth” conference, where Federal Reserve Chairman Ben Bernanke spoke about the significance of intangible capital and how its accumulation has been responsible for more than half of the increase in the U.S. output-per-hour over the past several decades, provided support for this idea.
 Following are a few reasons which state the importance of IP valuation:

 - Settling disputes – Budgeting and resource allocation decisions are aided by IP valuation.
 For instance, a business may need to reconsider its R&D strategy and procedures if it is spending a lot of money on internal R&D but is falling behind rivals as a result of slow or delayed product releases.
-In addition, intellectual property valuation offers strategic advice for managing expenses associated with international filing and prosecution, line extensions, brand extensions, and new product development.

-- Get funding – For a public firm, an IP valuation supports share prices, communicates the value of its IP assets to capital markets, and aids in raising money from investors.
+- Get funding – For a public firm, an IP valuation supports share prices, communicates the value of its assets to capital markets, and aids in raising money from investors.
 For documentation related to initial public offerings (IPOs), IP asset valuation is also necessary.

 The foundation for any value determination utilized when assigning portions of the purchase price associated with the acquisition of a firm is something that the Internal Revenue Service or other tax authorities would like to know as much as possible about.